Broward Criminal Lawyers

 Manufacturing, selling, or having marijuana with the aim to do such, is a third-degree crime, culpable with up to five years in jail.

 Manufacture or sales (or possession with intent to manufacture or sell) within 1,000 feet of a drug free area:

 Marijuana deals or ownership inside of 1,000 feet of a school (between 6 a.m. and midnight), public amusement range, place of worship, public lodging office, or helped living office is a second degree lawful offense, culpable with up to 15 years in jail.

-Delivery of less than 20 grams:
+Delivery of fewer than 20 grams:

-Somebody who conveys or surrenders away up to 20 grams of marijuana, without being paid, is blameworthy of a first degree crime, culpable with up to one year in prison.
+Somebody who conveys or surrenders away up to 20 grams of marijuana, without being paid, is blameworthy of a first-degree crime, culpable with up to one year in prison.